 Don’t forget to check our Lima Gourmet Tour – the second stop is Tribu!

 Location: Calle General Mendiburu 1028, Miraflores | Google Maps

 Panchita - $$$

 Another restaurant from Gastón Acurio!
 Quite similar to El Bodegón, without the tavern aspect though, but with even more copious dishes and a larger list of options, Panchita is a must in Lima since you can taste some specialities from the coast, and a very wide range of tasty dishes that originate from the Peruvian Andes, thanks to head chef Martha Palacios.
 We recommend the grilled octopus on embers (S/68, pictured), beef heart anticuchos (S/39), and the adobo don pancho (S/53), a pork cooked on low heat in chicha de jora, ají panca, cumin, oregano, onion, garlic and vinegar, served with fried yuca, rice and Andean corn.

 Location: Calle 2 de Mayo 298, Miraflores | Google Maps

 Pescados Capitales - $$$

-If you are looking for a restaurant with a pleasant atmosphere and quality seafood, Pescados Capitales is undoubtedly an excellent choice!
+If you are looking for a restaurant in Lima that has a pleasant atmosphere and quality seafood, Pescados Capitales is undoubtedly an excellent choice!
 The restaurant’s theme is based on the seven deadly sins (see the wordplay in Spanish with the restaurant’s name?), so you will find dishes with related names, and paintings illustrating each sin.
 Each dish we tasted in this restaurant seemed to us to be of very good quality, with a special mention for the grilled octopus causa and the ceviche carretillero.
 Cocktails are also worth the trip!

 Location: Av.
 Mariscal La Mar 1337, Miraflores | Google Maps